1982 demonstrations in Poland: Lubin events

 Among towns and cities whose citizens joined the demonstrations was the southwestern copper-mining town of Lubin in Lower Silesian Voivodeship.
-The rally in the local Freedom Square began on August 31, at 3 pm A cross made of flowers was laid, and a small banner was raised.
+The rally in the local Freedom Square began on 31 August; at 3 pm A cross made of flowers was laid and a small banner was raised.
 People sang the Polish national anthem, and then chanted: "down with the junta", "release those interned", "Jaruzelski is a traitor and murderer of the nation", "down with communism", "free Lech Wałęsa" etc. About 30 minutes later, the crowd of 2,000 was surrounded by 80-member unit of the riot police.
 In response, agitated protesters shouted: "pigs", "bandits", "Gestapo", "servants of Brezhnev".
 People unsuccessfully tried to erect a barricade.
 They were attacked and dispersed with tear gas.

 At 4 pm, a platoon of riot police (ZOMO) from Legnica appeared on Lubin streets and immediately attacked the protesters.
 The officers were armed with AK-47 assault rifles, which they pointed towards the demonstrators.
 When the line of policemen reached the intersection of Kopernika and Odrodzenia streets, some of them opened fire.
 A few minutes later, two men, 26-year-old Mieczysław Poźniak and 32-year-old Andrzej Trajkowski, were mortally wounded.

 The events of the late afternoon and evening hours are difficult to recount.
 It has been established that the police opened fire several times more, thus hitting 28-year-old Michał Adamowicz in the back of his head.
-He died on September 5.
+He died on 5 September.
 Before 5 pm, another ZOMO platoon came to Lubin (its members were armed with semi-automatic pistols P-83 Wanads), and local police commandant asked offices in Leszno and Zielona Góra to send more reinforcements.
 At about 5:30, the police changed their tactics.
 Instead of attacking large groups of demonstrators, the officers created the so-called raid groups, consisting of 6–7 officers, riding in Nysa vans.
 They roamed the town, brutally attacking even single persons.

 Meanwhile, the demonstrators, upon finding out about deaths of their two colleagues, became more determined.
 More people joined the fighting, and riots lasted until 10:30 pm, when another ZOMO company from Zielona Góra, a platoon of soldiers from Krosno Odrzańskie, and three water cannons were brought to Lubin.
-Altogether, 1323 officers pacified the demonstration, and new street fights erupted in the town both on September 2 and 3.
-Altogether, on August 31 in Lubin, three demonstrators were killed, unknown number wounded (six of them were hit by bullets).
+Altogether, 1323 officers pacified the demonstration, and new street fights erupted in the town both on 2 and 3 September.
+Altogether, on 31 August in Lubin, three demonstrators were killed, unknown number wounded (six of them were hit by bullets).
 Around 300 people were arrested.

 Immediately after pacification of the town, security forces began destruction of evidence.
-In the night of August 31 – September 1, the streets were carefully cleaned, with all shells and bullets taken for analysis.
-On September 2, police authorities ordered repairs of damaged buildings – broken windows were replaced, and traces of bullets on the walls were covered with plaster.
+On the night of 31 August – 1 September the streets were carefully cleaned, with all shells and bullets taken for analysis.
+On 2 September police authorities ordered repairs of damaged buildings – broken windows were replaced, and traces of bullets on the walls were covered with plaster.
 The investigation, despite consistent statements of witnesses of the massacre, was closed.